Muideen27/SAIL_Innonvation_LAB_R-Progamming/R_data-gathering/README.md

 *Discussing raw data when:*

 No manipulation has taken place on the data, nothing has been cleaned, no summary of any or no software applied on it.

+## The tidy data.

+- 1. one variable per column